dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 *Restore Default*...

 As you can see, this is not exactly a masterclass in user interface design, but it does the job.
-Expect all DOS-era install and setup utilities to be similarly slightly illogical---often it's not completely clear what to do, but it's not to hard to figure and it out with some trial and error.
+Expect many DOS-era install and setup utilities to be similarly slightly illogical---often it's not completely clear what to do, but it's not too hard to figure it and out with some trial and error.

-Anyway, after hitting the *Save Setup* the installer will exit and print the following instructions on the screen:
+Anyway, after pressing *Save Setup* the installer will exit and print out the following instructions:

 <pre class="dos-prompt">